denten-books/plain-text/5-surface.md

-Anticipating the popularity of twenty-first century audio formats like podcasts and audio books, Fankhauser spoke of "tired and jaded" workers who would "sooth themselves into a state of restfulness" by listening to their favorite authors.
+Anticipating the popularity of twenty-first century audio formats like podcasts and audio books, Fankhauser spoke of "tired and jaded" workers who would "sooth [themselves] into a state of restfulness" by listening to their favorite authors [@fankhauser_telegraphone_1909, 45].
 Poulsen saw his "electric writing" emerge as "clear" and "distinct" as "writing by hand," "an absolutely legal and conclusive record."[@fankhauser_telegraphone_1909, 41] Where written language was lossy and reductive, electromagnetic signals, he hoped, would hold high fidelity to